-The Company's principal financial assets comprise securities and short-term deposits at commercial banks with a maturity on inception of three months or less.
-The main purpose of these financial instruments is to provide funds for the subsidiary's development activities.
+The Company's principal financial assets comprise securities and short-term deposits at commercial banks with a maturity on inception of 18 months or less.
+The main purpose of these financial instruments is to provide funds for the subsidiaries development activities.
 The Company's other financial instruments relate to other receivables and liabilities.